slomkowski/mumlib/README.md

+**I do not maintain this project and [mumsi](https://github.com/slomkowski/mumsi) any longer, but some new features and bugfixes have been implemented in the [forks](https://github.com/slomkowski/mumlib/network).
+Check them out!**

 # mumlib - simple Mumble client library

 Fairy simple Mumble library written in C++, using *boost::asio* asynchronous networking framework.
 Library supports: